dragneel123/Full-Throttle-Analytics-Uncovering-70-Years-of-F1-Driver-Performance/README.md

 # 🏁 Full Throttle Analytics: Uncovering 70 Years of F1 Driver Performance

 Welcome to **Full Throttle Analytics**, a Python-powered data science project analyzing driver performance across the history of Formula 1 (1950–2020).
-Using real-world data from Kaggle, this project explores driver trends, dominance eras, and comparative metrics to highlight what makes F1 legends stand out.
+Using real-world data in this project explores driver trends, dominance eras, and comparative metrics to highlight what makes F1 legends stand out.

 ---